practicalli/exercism-clojure-guides/README.md

 ## Using this guide
 Fork the [practicalli/exercism-clojure-guides repository](https://github.com/practicalli/exercism-clojure-guides) if you wish to add your own changes to the solutions, or clone the project to your computer.

-Projects are defined in each top level directory, using a `deps.edn` file.
+Projects are defined in each top level directory, with a simple `deps.edn` file added so projects can also be run with Clojure CLI tools as well as Leiningen.

-Clojure CLI tools is required to run each project, or you can add your own project configuration (e.g. Leiningen).
-The only dependency used for these projects is Clojure 1.10.x.

-Open the project in your favorite Clojure aware editor, or run a REPL.
+Open the project in your favorite Clojure aware editor and start a REPL, or run a terminal REPL.

 Evaluate the code and experiment.